 - represent you in court.

-Early legal intervention can be the key to avoiding a prosecution; we are dedicated to protecting the legal rights of our clients and will work with you to build a formidable defence strategy.
+Early legal intervention can be the key to avoiding a prosecution.
+We are dedicated to protecting the legal rights of our clients.
+We will work with you to build a formidable defence strategy.

 The Criminal Investigation Lawyers at Draycott Browne, are widely recognised as one of the North of England's leading team of criminal defence lawyers with specialist criminal investigation expertise.